 Some banks let you choose which features you want with your account and only charge you for the ones you pick.

-Each bank account has different rules on who is eligible to open it.
+Each bank account has different rules on who is eligible to open one.
 Some accounts may not be available if you:

 Have missed payments on your credit record